CiscoDevNet/terraform-provider-fmc/docs/data-sources/policy_assignment.md

 Read-Only:

-- `id` (String) ID of the device to which policy should be attached
+- `id` (String) Id of the device to which policy should be attached
 - `type` (String) Type of the device to which policy should be attached